 Most blenders from these brands don't stand out from other multi-purpose blenders, but they generally perform very well when processing fibrous ingredients, which is important for smooth fruit smoothies and well-blended sauces and soups.
 Most come with cup rings or to-go lids, so you can drink directly from the jar or take your smoothie on the go.

 It's a great choice for making smaller batches of nut butter or hummus, as it's very easy to use and produces a smooth, spreadable blend.
-Like all bullet blenders from NutriBullet that we've tested, it's not meant for crushing ice without liquid in its jar though.
+Like all bullet blenders from NutriBullet that we've tested, it's not meant for crushing ice without liquid in its jar.
 While the jar and lids are dishwasher-safe, the blade assembly isn't, which is typical for NutriBullet and Magic Bullet blenders.
 On the upside, it's decently easy to clean by hand, although you need to use a sponge to clean some parts, like the grooves around the lip of the jar.

-It comes with a 15-ounce jar, a 13-ounce cup with a handle, and a 4-ounce container for smaller recipes like dip or salsa.
-There are storage lids and cup rings included for both bigger jars, plus one resealable to-go lid for the 15-ounce jar.
-If you don't plan to use the blending jar as a travel cup or worry that the cup rings will take up drawer space, you might prefer the Magic Bullet Essential, which is an identical blender that only comes with the motor base, one jar, and the blade assembly.
+Its capacity is smaller than the previous picks', as it comes with a 15-ounce jar, a 13-ounce cup with a handle, and a four-ounce container for smaller recipes like dip or salsa.
+There are storage lids and cup rings included for both bigger jars, plus just one resealable to-go lid for the 15-ounce jar.
+It's significantly lighter and smaller than the NutriBullet 1000, but if you're looking for something even smaller and easier to store, you might prefer the Magic Bullet Mini.
+This very compact blender makes silky smoothies in its 13oz jar, although it takes longer than more expensive options.
 As is usual for NutriBullet and Magic Bullet, the blades need to be cleaned by hand, and neither blender can crush ice without liquid in the jar.

-The best NutriBullet blender with a full-size design that we've tested is the NutriBullet Rx.
+The best NutriBullet blender with a full-size design we've tested is the NutriBullet Rx.
 This blender looks like a bigger version of the NutriBullet 900, but the size isn't the only thing that sets it apart.
 You can use it to heat room-temperature ingredients as they blend, so it can help make a quick batch of warm recipes like tomato soup.
 However, it's not meant for processing already-hot ingredients directly from a pot or pan.
 You can use the 32-ounce main jar to crush ice (without liquid in the jar) to add to cocktails or for drinks like slushies.
 It can also easily blend thicker mixtures, like smoothie bowls or hummus.

 There are three jars included: the 32-ounce pitcher for heating ingredients, plus a 40-ounce and 24-ounce jar similar to what comes with NutriBullet's personal blenders.
 All the jars have handles, but there isn't a resealable to-go lid, which is disappointing if you want to take your blends out of the house.
 If you're looking for a more conventional full-size blender, you might prefer the NutriBullet Smart Touch Blender Combo.
 It has a bigger 64-ounce capacity in its main jar that you can use for hot blending.
 It also comes with a pair of personal jars for smoothies, along with to-go lids.
 However, it can't crush ice without liquid in the jar and has a hard time blending hard ingredients like nuts.